maybenotconnor/maybenotconnor-hugo-webpage/content/films/index.md

 type: featured
 ---
 {{< lead >}}
-*Written and Directed by Connor Chute*
+*Written and Directed by Connor Chute Marsley*
 {{< /lead >}}
 ## Jordan's 23rd Birthday Video
 Jordan's 23rd Birthday Video was the sequel to John's 50th(+2) Birthday Video.
 It begins two years in the future, focused on Connor.
 From a production perspective, it was an experiment into non-linear storytelling.
 And of course, was a surprise for Jordan's 23rd Birthday.